 What’s the difference between destination-based and origin-based sales tax states?

-- Origin-based sales tax states - The sales tax rate is determined based on the seller's location or where the sale originated.
-For example, if you operate your business in California and ship products to customers in other states, you would only charge the California sales tax rate regardless of where the customer is.
+Destination-based sales tax states determine the sales tax rate by the purchaser's shipping address (the destination).
+For example, if you operate your business in North Carolina and ship products to customers in North Carolina, you would charge the sales tax rate applicable to the customer's location, not your location.

-For example, if you operate your business in Virginia and ship products to customers in North Carolina, you would charge the sales tax rate applicable to the customer's location in NC.
+Origin-based sales tax states determine the sales tax rate by the seller's location or where the sale originated.
+For example, if you operate your business in Ohio and ship products to customers within Ohio, you would charge the sales tax rate applicable to your business location, regardless of the customer's shipping address.

-North Carolina sales tax applies to sales of most tangible personal property and some services, including
+North Carolina sales tax applies to sales of most tangible personal property and some services, including:

 - Retail sales of goods